querkmachine/beeps.website/blog/2022-09-06-how-i-use-twitter.md

 You'd think, with following so (relatively) few people, that I wouldn't have much use for Twitter lists.
 Not so!
 I maintain two Twitter lists: one permanent, one situational.

-My 'Express' list is a subset of accounts I follow belonging to good friends and content that I usually don't want to miss, such as breaking news.
+My 'Express' list is a subset of accounts I follow belonging to good friends and content that I don't want to miss, such as breaking news.
 It's relatively slow-moving, and come morning, I'll usually scroll back to see what I've missed on Express.

-My other list, 'Contextual' is usually used when I'm at an event of some sort.
+My other list, 'Contextual' is used when I'm at an event of some sort.
 If I'm attending a conference, for example, it may include accounts associated with the conference, the transport companies I'm using to get there, and the accounts of speakers, staff and other attendees.
 It's a little bit of up-front work, but it often proves useful!

 ## What I post